spences10/scottspence.com/posts/2023/01/29/adding-real-time-analytics-to-my-sveltekit-site-with-fathom/index.md

 ## The Fathom API

-The Fathom API is (from what I can tell) early access, so you'll need to email them to get access to it.
+The Fathom API is still (from what I can tell) early access, so you'll need to email them to get access to it.
 You'll be notified when it's ready with instructions on how to get started.

-The [Fathom API documentation]
+The [Fathom API documentation] in their own words is **absolutely gorgeous** and I agree.

+## My implementation

+How to Implement Redirects for Changed Post Routes in Sveltekit

 <!-- Links -->